An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Related Work

 \subsection{Cooperative Navigation and Acoustic Latency}

-CN fundamentally relies on the integration of high-frequency data from proprioceptive sensors (especially the inertial measurement unit (IMU) and the Doppler Velocity Log (DVL)) with the sporadic acoustic measurement data received from the unmanned underwater vehicle (UUV) cluster.
-As we comprehensively reviewed in the recent review paper \cite{b2}, the severe delay and limited bandwidth of acoustic modems are still the biggest challenges facing autonomous UUV swarms.
-Historically, most systems rely on centralized fusion models.
-However, when faced with serious communication delays, these architectures will inevitably fail, forcing the navigator to retreat, adopt basic navigation estimation (DR), and bear unbounded error drift \cite{b3}.
-Although some recent studies have tried to use information-driven path planning to bypass these intermittent measurement problems \cite{b5}, maintaining the robustness of the algorithm at the single node level is still the most critical requirement.
+CN heavily depends on integrating high-frequency proprioceptive data, such as from an Inertial Measurement Unit (IMU) and a Doppler Velocity Log (DVL), with sporadic, delayed acoustic packets.
+As highlighted in recent comprehensive reviews \cite{b2}, prolonged acoustic latency remains the paramount vulnerability for autonomous UUV swarms.
+Most conventional centralized fusion models fail severely during these delays, forcing the navigator to fall back on basic DR and endure unbounded drift \cite{b3}.
+While recent efforts have explored information-driven trajectory planning and motion optimization to mitigate intermittent communication \cite{b5, b19}, ensuring algorithmic resilience at the individual filter level remains the most fundamental requirement.